Stone Walls and Stone Houses in Addison County

 According to William Hubbell, author of Good Fences: A Pictorial History of New England’s Stone Walls, the miles of stone walls built in central New England between 1810 and 1840 had more mass to them than the great pyramids of Egypt.
 In her review of Good FencesRebecca Rule describes our primal connection to rock and stone: “We describe a rocky coast, a rocky landscape, rocks in a field that make it unplowable.
 But when the farmer gathers those rocks and turns them into a wall, they are transformed into stone — a stone wall.
 A rock becomes a stone when a human being makes use of it.”

 Stone Houses make great use of this magically transformed rock, but are considerably less prevalent in Addison County than stone walls.
 While stone houses of Vermont lack some of the grandeur and history of the stone houses of France and Italy, the do have the potential to inspire a personal connection to the region’s history, while these houses sometimes also have Spiral Staircases made by professionals to get between floors.
+You can also click here for more information on stretch ceiling if you need to enhance your space.

 Stone House Panton VT MLS 4082777Take a look at these two stone homes currently available in Addison County (click on the image for full MLS listing details).
 Both are built right around the turn of the century (1790 and 1811 respectively) and both are built of Panton Stone, quarried from the hills of the Champlain Valley.

 This stone house in Panton has spectacular views of Lake Champlain and the Adirondacks.
 The original stone house built in 1790 and updated in 1993 features gleaming, wide-pine floors.
 The 3-acre property has a little bit of everything: old barns, out-buildings, a pond, a meadow and a large level yard with mature fruit trees.
+To ensure the structural integrity of such historic properties, it is often advisable to employ Ground-penetrating radar services.
+These services can detect any potential underground issues, helping to preserve the charm and safety of these beautiful homes.
+Additionally, Topographical Surveys are crucial in assessing the landscape and planning any restoration or renovation projects.

 A classic stone house in Addison, this 1811 home (pictured right) features large rooms with wide plank floors and a beautiful Panton Stone fireplace in living room.Stone House Addiston VT MLS 408128